microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 ## TwoPaneLayoutNav

 The TwoPaneLayoutNav constructor can be used for more complicated navigation scenarios.
-It accepts parameters for a modifier, pane mode, `NavHostController`, content for multiple app destinations, and start destinations.
+It accepts parameters for a modifier, [pane mode](#pane-mode), `NavHostController`, content for multiple app destinations, start destinations, and methods to execute when the number of panes shown changes.

 ```kotlin
 @Composable